-On September 28, 1994 Metropolitan Theodosius was the guest of Dr. James Billington at the Library of Congress for the opening of an historic display highlighting the contribution of the Orthodox Church and native Alaskan cultures to North America.
-During the ceremony Metropolitan Theodosius was greeted by US President Clinton and Russian President Boris Yeltsin.
+On September 28, 1994, Metropolitan Theodosius was the guest of Dr. James Billington at the Library of Congress for the opening of an historic display highlighting the contribution of the Orthodox Church and native Alaskan cultures to North America.
+During the ceremony, Metropolitan Theodosius was greeted by US President Clinton and Russian President Boris Yeltsin.

+On May 1, 2001, Metropolitan Theodosius, requested that he be granted a four-month medical leave of absence from his archpastoral and primatial duties by the Holy Synod of Bishops, a request they granted.
 However, he continued to suffer the residual effects of strokes he had suffered in late 2000 and early 2001.
 Despite a four-month medical leave of absence from May 1 until September 1, 2001, which he took at the recommendation of his physicians, he found the ever-increasing burdens of his office too demanding.
 On April 2, 2002, Metropolitan Theodosius shared with members of the Holy Synod of Bishops his desire to retire from the office of Metropolitan of All America and Canada.
-The members of the Holy Synod of Bishops granted Metropolitan Theodosius’ request effective July 21, 2002.
+The members of the Holy Synod of Bishops granted Metropolitan Theodosius’ request effective July 22, 2002.